BuiltWithGenie/SoilMeasurements/README.md

 julia> Genie.loadapp() # load app
 julia> up() # start server
 ```

-## Usage

-Open your browser and navigate to `http://localhost:8000/`
+Finally, open your browser and navigate to `http://localhost:8000/` to use the app.